sleeplessval/remux/README.md

 goal is to wrap tmux commands to be both shorter, and oriented around session names instead of session IDs.

+To further simplify developer usage, the `attach`, `detach`, `has`, and `new` commands can be used without a target field, and will default to the name of the Git repository root directory, if one is found.

 In their shortest forms, *every* ReMux command is as short or shorter than its equivalent tmux command: